fmabap/xmind8-to-mermaid/README.md

 ## Execution of the program

-You can run the program after the successful installation with the command ```npm run conv``` followed from the path to the XMind file and an optional flowchart format option from the main folder of the program.
+You can run the program after the successful installation with the command ```npm run conv``` followed from the path to the XMind-file and an optional flowchart format option from the main folder of the program.

-The Markdown file will be created in the folder of the XMind file with the name of the XMind file.
+The Markdown-file will be created in the folder of the XMind-file with the name of the XMind-file.

 Example: ```npm run conv "C:\test\myxmind.xmind"``` converts the XMind into ```"C:\test\myxmind.md"```